-- 19. Such transgressions as listed above will be referred to the Head of Section.
-The Head of Section will then document the incident and will decide a fitting punishment.
-This might include: - contacting parents - detention - referral to the Deputy Head and or the Head (this will always occur where the students has transgressed a major school rule)

-20. If the Head of Section judges it necessary, the student will be sent to the Deputy Head and/or the Head.
+- 19. Such transgressions as listed in section 18 will be referred to the Tutor.
+Tutors will then document the incident and will decide a fitting punishment.
+This might include: - contacting parents - detention - referral to the Head this will always occur where the pupil has transgressed one of the major school rules - 20.
+If necessary, the student will be seen by the Deputy Head (Behaviour) and/or the Head.
 They will then implement the following stages:

 Stage 1 Review of Discussion/investigation of incidents leading up to this, explanation of what will happen next.
 Stage 2 Parents are contacted and the concerns are explained.
-Further discussion with the students and consideration of strategies to avoid further incidents Stage 3 Student is kept for detention and a letter is sent home informing parents of this and inviting them in to discuss the student's behaviour.
+Further discussion with the students and consideration of strategies to avoid further incidents Stage 2 the students and consideration of strategies to avoid further incidents Student is kept for detention and a letter is sent home informing parents of this and inviting them in to discuss the student's behaviour.
 Further consideration of intervention strategies and programmes will be considered.
-Stage 4 Student may be placed on a weekly report card.
+Student may be placed on a weekly report card.
 This is done including the parents, student and class teacher where possible.
-The student is seen on Friday afternoon by the Head of Section to review their progress and contact is made with parents on a weekly basis to consider the week's behaviour.
+The student is seen on Friday afternoon by the Head of Section to review their progress and contact made with parents on a weekly basis to consider the week's behaviour.
 A review date is set with parents.
 Further support may be sought and agencies informed as appropriate.
-The might include: Referral to the Counsellor/Learning Support/Welfare Officer Referral to an educational psychologist
+This miginclude: Stage 4 Referral to the Counsellor/Learning Support/Welfare Officer 63 Referral to an educational psychologist